Jim Johnson (American football): Coaching career

 On January 22, 1999, Eagles head coach Andy Reid targeted and hired Jim Johnson as the Eagles new defensive coordinator.
 Johnson's tenure in Philadelphia was his most successful, as the Eagles won 5 division titles, each reaping the benefits of his defenses.
 Because head coach Andy Reid is known more for his acumen on the offensive side of the ball, he handed complete control of the defensive unit of the team to Johnson, allowing Reid to concentrate on running the offense with his offensive coordinators, Brad Childress and later Marty Mornhinweg.

 Reid repeatedly said he had full confidence in Johnson and the Eagles rewarded him accordingly, as he became one of the highest paid coordinators in the NFL.
 "As I've said many times, Jim Johnson is the best in the business at what he does", said Reid upon signing his prized defensive coordinator to a lucrative four-year contract extension in 2005.
 "His defensive units continue to produce at a very high level as he puts a lot of pressure on opposing offenses."

-From 2000–07, Johnson's units rank tied for first in the NFL with 342 sacks, second in the league in 3rd down efficiency (34.3%) and red zone touchdown percentage (43.0%), and fourth in fewest points allowed (17.6 per game).
+From 2000 to 2007, Johnson's units rank tied for first in the NFL with 342 sacks, second in the league in third down efficiency (34.3%) and red zone touchdown percentage (43.0%), and fourth in fewest points allowed (17.6 per game).

 In 2001, Johnson's unit became the fourth team in NFL history to go all 16 games without allowing more than 21 points.
 Their streak of allowing 21 or fewer in 34 straight games was second longest in NFL history (Minnesota, 1968–71).
 In 1999, Johnson's unit forced an NFL-best 46 turnovers, including a team-record 5 interceptions returned for TDs.

 Eagles defenders were selected for the Pro Bowl 26 times during Johnson's tenure.
 Former Eagle Brian Dawkins led the way with seven.
 Other Eagles defenders to go to the Pro Bowl under Johnson include Troy Vincent (five), Jeremiah Trotter (four), Hugh Douglas (three), Lito Sheppard (two), and Trent Cole, Michael Lewis, Asante Samuel, Corey Simon, Bobby Taylor (one each).

-Current NFL head coaches John Harbaugh (special teams and defensive backs), Ron Rivera (linebackers), and Sean McDermott (defensive backs and linebackers) coached under Johnson with the Eagles.
+Notable coaches that coached under Johnson with the Eagles include John Harbaugh, Sean McDermott, Ron Rivera, and Steve Spagnuolo.